Nice Lawn Tennis Club

 The Nice Lawn Tennis Club is a tennis complex in Nice, France.
-It is the home venue of the ATP World Tour's Nice Open as of 2010.
+It is the home venue of the ATP World Tour's Nice Open as of 2010, and the Hopman Cup as of 2023.

 History

 The complex opened in 1890.
 It is located at 5 Avenue Suzanne Lenglen.
 The club is home to 18 clay courts, including a center court stadium.

 From 1895 to 1970 the club hosted the South of France Championships for men and ended in 1971 for women.

 In 1997, the tennis club hosted a Fed Cup semifinals tie between France and Belgium.